Download the free data recovery software to recover up to 1 GB ‘Office for Mac’ files

-Step 1) Download the *free trial version of Stellar Data Recovery Professional on your Mac.
-Install and launch the software.
+Step 1) Download and install Stellar Data Recovery Free Edition for Mac.
+Launch the software.

 Step 2) Toggle on Document file type, then click Next.
 Specify the drive location from where you wish to recover deleted files, toggle on Deep Scan, then click Scan.

-Step 3) Preview and save the recoverable files to a distinct drive location to avoid overwriting.
+Step 3) Preview and recover up to 1 GB of the recoverable files to a distinct drive location to avoid overwriting.
 (Watch the below software tutorial)

-Again, the Office for Mac files must have been saved initially on the Mac storage drive to recover them through the software.
-Also, if you accidentally delete files, erase a volume, or lose files while downgrading/upgrading macOS, simply launch the data recovery software to retrieve all the missing files.
+The Office for Mac files must have been saved initially on the Mac storage drive to recover them through the software.
+In case you accidentally delete files, erase a volume, or lose data while downgrading or upgrading macOS, launch the software to retrieve all the missing files.

 It is a good practice to save all your files and back up your Mac periodically by using Time Machine to prevent any untoward data loss situation.
 Also, enable the AutoSave option in PowerPoint, Word, and Excel for Mac to a minimum frequency (say 1 minute) to save the file automatically.
 To recover unsaved Office for Mac files, you can use temp or AutoRecovery folder.
 You can use Terminal command to retrieve the folder but apply your technical expertise to prevent any error.

 To recover deleted Word, Excel, or PowerPoint files, you can always check the Trash folder.
-Also, to recover saved Office for Mac files lost due to accidental deletion, unintentional formatting, or corrupt storage device, leverage Stellar Data Recovery Professional for Mac.
-The software facilitates quick and easy recovery of ‘Office for Mac’ files.
-Download the free-to-try software to scan your Mac and preview scanned files.
-Activate the software to save your recoverable files.
+Also, to recover saved Office for Mac files lost due to accidental deletion, unintentional formatting, or corrupt storage device, leverage Stellar Data Recovery Free Edition for Mac.
+The software facilitates quick and easy recovery of the ‘Office for Mac’ files.